EnmingGuo/EnmingGuo.github.io/_pages/includes/intro.md

 In addition, I have participated in many collegiate competitions and won nearly 20 competition awards, among which are mathematical modeling competitions, programming contests, and innovation and entrepreneurship competitions.

-At the same time, I engaged in many research work in different projects and published several papers. **My research experience includes Management and Analysis of Big Graph, Graph Neural Network, Computer Vision and Database System.**
+At the same time, I have actively participated in numerous research projects across various domains and have authored several published papers. **My research experience includes Management and Analysis of Big Graph, Graph Neural Network, Computer Vision and Database System.**

 For more information, please feel free to email me at [enguo@ucsd.edu](mailto:enguo@ucsd.edu).